-Facts about Halloween – The spookiest night of the year, the time for candy, costumes and the cartoon Charlie Brown, is popularly known as the Halloween.
+The spookiest night of the year, the time for candy, costumes and the cartoon Charlie Brown, is popularly known as Halloween.
 While some believe that the spirits wander around freely, the others believe that it is the children and the teens running around in the neighborhood with their threatening tricks.
-As the Hallow’s Eve comes near, you must definitely know some interesting Halloween facts and myths about the day.
+As the Hallow’s Eve comes near, you must definitely know some interesting Halloween Facts and Myths about the day.

-- One will be charged a find of $1000 if he uses or sells the Silly String in Hollywood for the Halloween.
+- One will be charged a fine of $1000 if he uses or sells the Silly String in Hollywood for Halloween.

 - It is the Celts where the Halloween dressing comes from.
 The Celts alleged that the spirits and the porous ware a wall between the paranormal world and our world during Samhain.
 And thus, the Celts used to wear these costumes and masks during the festival to befuddle the evil spirits.

 - The Halloween symbols like the black cats, bats, and spiders aren’t just random but relevant due to their scary history tying to Wiccans.

 - The Daylight Savings Time used to be influenced by the Candy industry and Halloween.

 - Another fact you must know is that these tricks have been around since medieval times.
 It was known as souling or guising in the past.
 The children and the poor wore costumes during the Hallowmas and begged for money and food in exchange for their prayers.

 Fun Facts about Halloween

 - Halloween is the second-most commercial holiday enjoyed in America every year.